alex-mazzariol/com.wikispaces.es1011.gamemenu/README.md

 ##The application
 The app is organized as three tabs; the first one is relative to the drink list, drink details and current order.
 The second tab enables the user to take a photo of its table number and send it to the waiter, to call him.
 The third tab contains a little game, to entertain the user while he waits for his drinks.

+###The main TabActivity
+The TabActivity that hosts all other activities is in the GameMenu class.
+It just instantiates the tabs and attaches to them an intent that starts the related activity.

 ###The drink list tab
 The main purpose of this activity is to show a simple usage of a database to store and retrieve informations about a drink list and a current drink order.